Search Results/Filters

 Abstract:

 Politics has been articulated differently within twentieth century political thought currents as followed: as a super-structure versus economic infrastructure or a minimal concern which merely should serve individual interests or a kind of domination, deception and repression.
-But, a narration by Habermas about politics is based on communicative RATIONALITY.
+But, a narration by Habermas about politics is based on communicative rationality.
 His thought generally refers to the critique on liberation and liberating action.
 Therefore, it is in the context of such a general attitude which his philosophy confronts and contradicts with the most important twentieth century thinking currents.
-By reconstructing the ideas of Weber, Marx and Frankfurt school in front of the comprehensive instrumental RATIONALITY, he puts forward the ideas of communicative RATIONALITY and lays down the rational and philosophical bases for politics.
+By reconstructing the ideas of Weber, Marx and Frankfurt school in front of the comprehensive instrumental rationality, he puts forward the ideas of communicative rationality and lays down the rational and philosophical bases for politics.

 Yearly Impact: مرکز اطلاعات علمی Scientific Information Database (SID) - Trusted Source for Research and Academic Resources

-View 1055
+View 1073

 مرکز اطلاعات علمی Scientific Information Database (SID) - Trusted Source for Research and Academic ResourcesDownload 0 مرکز اطلاعات علمی Scientific Information Database (SID) - Trusted Source for Research and Academic ResourcesCitation 0 مرکز اطلاعات علمی Scientific Information Database (SID) - Trusted Source for Research and Academic ResourcesRefrence 0